You are here

 CDE approved induction programs for teachers, specialized service professionals (SSP), principals, and administrators must be evaluated and renewed every five years.
 All district and BOCES operated induction programs were required to submit for renewal in 2018.
 Districts, BOCES, or charter schools interested in developing new programs should view the Induction Program Initial Application Checklist.
-Current district and BOCES programs were given the option to submit for program evaluation and renewal in 2017.
-Those who did not submit or were not approved in 2017 must submit for program evaluation and renewal in 2018.
 This submission process involves CDE ensuring that existing programs are compliant with what is required under the Colorado Educator Licensing Act.

 About the Submission Process

 How to Submit

 The 2019 submission window will be open from May 1 through September 28.
 Induction providers may submit at any time during this window.
 Links to the online form will be posted here when they are opened.

 Once in the form, you will be asked to select the district or BOCES for whom you are submitting, provide your contact information, your self-ratings, a brief overview of your program, and upload a copy of your completed Program Evaluation Rubric, e-sign the form, and check a box agreeing to ongoing engagement requirements.
 The completed rubric is the only document that will be reviewed to determine if the program meets requirements for renewal.
 No additional artifacts will be accepted.
 Therefore, it is important that the responses you include in the Program Evaluation Rubric provide a clear picture of the relevant program components.